Kometa-Team/Kometa/docs/defaults/show/network.md

 # Network Language Default Metadata File

-The `- pmm: network` Metadata File is used to dynamically create collections based on the networks available in your library.
+The `- pmm: show/network` Metadata File is used to dynamically create collections based on the networks available in your library.

 Example Collections Created: